wp-plugins/speedy-smilies/readme.txt

 At this time, there's no automated way to create the necessary PNG image and PHP file required for a smilie set, so your best bet is to learn by example.
 Let me know if a guided wizard to create new smilie sets is a feature that you'd like to see added in the future.

 == Changelog ==

+= 1.0 (11/1/09) =
+* Added contextual help option linking to the support page for Speedy Smilies.
+* Bug fix: Removed extra margins when viewing the administration page in Webkit browsers.

 = 0.9 (10/13/09) =
 * In addition to regenerating the cached stylesheets when you switch to another theme, Speedy Smilies automatically regenerates the cache when it detects changes in the current theme's `style.css`.
 For added clarity, a notification is displayed inside of the admin control panel whenever Speedy Smilies regenerates the stylesheet.